kongondo/JqueryFileUpload/README.md

 [Support](https://processwire.com/talk/topic/12050-module-jquery-file-upload/)

 ## Changelog
+#### Version 0.0.8
+1. Made the method to process zip archives public so that it can be used with other modules/classes.

 #### Version 0.0.7
 1. Added option to unzip uploaded ZIP archives (works only if used in backend).
 2. Refreshed upload widget look and style.